-According to Publicis Sapient, 87 percent of consumers search online before making a purchase.
-This means that if you don’t have a website, you’re missing out on a huge chunk of potential customers.
+According to the United States Ecommerce Country Report, 81 percent of consumers search online before making a purchase.
+This means that if you don’t have a website, you’re missing out a huge chunk of potential customers.
 In addition to that, statistics show 72 percent of consumers who perform a local search visit a store within 5 miles of their current location.
 Local searches also lead 50 percent of mobile searchers to visit stores within a single day.
 You want to make sure you capture those customers.

 You want to create a beautiful, professional website for your business.
 Before you jump in, consider what you want to accomplish with your site.
 Look closely at your needs and think strategically about each cost component and remember that you don’t necessarily have to turn to outside agencies.

 There are so many great DIY tools available that you don’t have to sacrifice quality even if your budget is tight, and the level of investment in your website can always change as your business grows.